-SELECTION OF AUDITORS
+RATIFICATION OF AUDITORS

-Ordinarily, at the Annual Meeting, the Company seeks stockholder ratification of the Audit Committee's selection of auditor.
+The Audit Committee has appointed the firm of PricewaterhouseCoopers LLP ("PwC") as the Company's independent auditors for Fiscal Year 2016.
+PwC has no direct or indirect interest in the Company or any affiliate of the Company.
 Although action by the stockholders in this matter is not required, the Board believes that it is appropriate to seek stockholder ratification of this appointment in light of the critical role played by independent auditors in maintaining the integrity of the Company's financial controls and reporting.
-For Fiscal Year 2015, however, the Audit Committee has not yet finalized its selection of the independent auditor and will not be seeking stockholder ratification this year.
+The Board therefore recommends to the stockholders that they ratify the appointment of PwC as independent auditors of the Company for Fiscal Year 2016.
+Should the stockholders not ratify the selection of PwC, the Audit Committee will consider the vote and the reasons therefore in future decisions on the selection of independent auditors.